 Off-peak schedules that include more frequent service and broader spans of service help people who rely on transit and increase the attractiveness of transit as a choice.
-Increased off-peak services meet a broader range of travel needs, enhancing the flexibility of transit with more travel options.
+Increased offpeak services meet a broader range of travel needs, enhancing the flexibility of transit with more travel options.

-Off-peak service increases not only affect trips that occur within the off-peak hours but can also support ridership increases in peak services.
+Off-peak service increases not only affect trips that occur within the off-peak hours but can also support ridership increases in peak periods.
 Potential passengers with one trip beginning or ending in peak periods are attracted to transit as the off-peak services grow.
-This can include essential and lower wage workers, women, students, and seniors.
-Figure 25 shows the planned improvements to service span (the start and end of service on any given day) and minimum off-peak frequency for fixed route services.

-Currently, the majority of TheRide routes operate at infrequent services levels (60-minute intervals or more) during weekday evening hours, and almost all routes operate at similar levels on weekends.
-To support increased usefulness of off-peak services for all area residents, and to support peak ridership growth, TheRide2045 includes recommendations for more consistent spans of later services on Weekdays and Saturdays, as well as later service on Sundays.
-Minimum service levels of 30 minutes at all times will also make the service more convenient and attractive.
+This off-peak expansion will be particularly important to match the shift toward a greater proportion of off-peak travel which was accelerated by the COVID-19 pandemic and is expected to continue.
+Essential and lower wage workers, women, and seniors will greatly benefit from better off-peak service, as those groups rely more on service at time periods.
+Off-peak travel often encompasses medical appointments, retail/grocery trips, and shift work.
+Figure 25 shows the planned improvements to service span (the start and end of service on any given day) and minimum off-peak frequency for fixed-route services.
+On-demand services will be enhanced and expanded in areas and time periods not served by fixed-route to further bolster off-peak service.
+Currently, the majority of TheRide routes operate at infrequent services levels (60-minute intervals) during weekday evening hours, and almost all routes operate at similar levels on weekends.